 This solution worked but it’s quite involved.
 Give it a try and make sure you follow each step in order.
 If not, it won’t work.

-First, open Settings > Safari set Cookie and Website Data to Allow from Websites I Visit and then press Clear History and Website Data.
+First, open Settings > Safari and set Cookie and Website Data to Allow from Websites I Visit and then press Clear History and Website Data.
 Staying in Settings > Safari, tap Advanced (at the bottom) and select Website Data and write down all the sites that are listed.
-Make sure you tap Show All Sites and writes down those too.
+Make sure you tap Show All Sites and write down those too.

 Then visit each site on Safari and do the following steps

-- Then open Settings >Safari >Advanced >Website Data
+- Then open Settings > Safari > Advanced > Website Data

-- Double click home and close Safari
+- Double click or swipe up Home and close Safari by swiping up on its App Preview

 - Repeat these steps for each website storing data on your device